allemand-instable/Markdown-Colorful-Syntax/README.md

 # Markdown Colorful Syntax
- Modifications of Several markdown plugins's stylesheets for a eautiful look in editor and render
+ Modifications of Several markdown plugins's stylesheets for a beautiful look in editor and render

 ![DEMO](/img/atom_PcUIwKwXPu.png)